Important Information for Music Majors

 - A 3.0 grade point average for the last 45 graded quarter credits (the total may exceed 45 if an entire quarter is needed to achieve the minimum 45).
 Acceptance can be granted to individuals with a 2.8 GPA, with the provision those individuals meet the 3.0 GPA prior to enrolling in Block II courses and making application for student teaching and certification.
 If your GPA does not meet the required 2.8 for conditional admittance or 3.0 for full admittance, it is your responsibility to contact the CWU Certification Office, once you have completed additional course work, to have your GPA recalculated.
 Please give the CWU Certification Office enough notice so that your GPA can be recalculated in time for pre- registration as the recalculation of your GPA takes time.

-- Completed Application for Admission to Teacher Education (.DOC)
+- Completed Application for Admission to Teacher Education (PDF)

 As of March 1, 2010, all applicants for the Teacher Preparation Program must have current WSP and FBI fingerprint clearance to be at least conditionally admitted to the program.
-Please call (509) 963-2661 to schedule an appointment to have your fingerprints scanned.
+Visit the CWU Fingerprinting page or call (509) 963-2661 to schedule an appointment to have your fingerprints scanned.
 Or, you may contact your local Educational Service District (ESD) to schedule an appointment.

 - Official or unofficial transcripts from each college/university attended, except CWU.
 These transcripts are independent of transcripts sent for university application purposes.